jiaoly/starter-academic/content/home/skills.md

   icon = "tools"
   icon_pack = "fas"
   name = "Tools"
-  description = " "
+  description = "Shell script on Linux systems, Machine learning Implements on Nvidia Jetbot kits, OpenFOAM for CFD and Custom implementation"

 [[feature]]
   icon = "fighter-jet"
   icon_pack = "fas"
   name = "Aerodynamics"
-  description = "10%"
+  description = "Flow Control, Boundary-Layer Flows, Flow Management Methods and Turbulence Theory; CFD and its application in engineering"

 [[feature]]
   icon = "guitar"
   icon_pack = "fas"
-  name = "Instrument Performance" description = "Like to play the guitar and digital piano in spare time"
+  name = "Instrument Performance" description = "Like to play the guitar and digital piano in spare time; Also keen on arrangements"

 # Uncomment to use emoji icons.